victorsaisse/vibing-supabase/README.md

 create policy "Users can insert votes" on apartment_votes for insert with check (true);

+create policy "Users can delete their own votes" on apartment_votes for delete using (true);

 -- Create function to update apartment votes count create or replace function update_apartment_votes() returns trigger as $$